-The following table shows the 20 largest owners of secured taxable property in the District as determined by secured assessed valuation.
+The following table shows the recent 20 largest taxpayers in the District as determined by local secured assessed valuation.

-The more property (by assessed value) which is owned by a single taxpayer in the District, the greater the amount of tax collections that are exposed to weaknesses in the taxpayer's financial situation and ability or willingness to pay property taxes.
 Each taxpayer listed below is a unique name listed on the tax rolls.
 The District cannot determine from County assessment records whether individual persons, corporations or other organizations are liable for tax payments with respect to multiple properties held in various names that in aggregate may be larger than is suggested by the table below.
+A large concentration of ownership in a single individual or entity results in a greater amount of tax collections which are dependent upon that property owner's ability or willingness to pay property taxes.